 [Dr. Veith] There's got to be a better way.

-[Dr. Veith] You also need a better treatment for edoema.
+[Dr. Veith] You also need better treatment for oedema.
 I don't have it.
 I mean, it's a benign condition.
-My treatment for edoema was to reassure the patient.
+My treatment for oedema was to reassure the patient.
 Wear trousers, if it's a woman.

 [Dr. Elias] Nothing bad's going to happen.

 [Dr. Veith] Nothing bad's going to happen.
 You don't have DVT.
-So I think that a better treatment for edoema.
+So I think that better treatment for oedema.
 And again, these air compressive things, I don't know if they work or not.
 I don't know if that's an answer.

 [Dr. Elias] But technology, as we all know, just keeps getting better and better for everything.
 And what may be a cumbersome air thing, pressure thing, couple years down the line may be relatively small, easy to use, and really work.
 So it kind of brings us full circle.
 No matter what age you are, no matter where you are in your training, you need to look to new things, and you need to also encourage things that don't make sense because they may wind up making sense.